Urehelonn/portfolio_liam/README.md

     - Images used in the header are from *www.unsplash.com*

 - 30 Mar:
-    - Homepage basic design with layout adding;
+    - Homepage basic design with layout adding; (done)

+- 31 Mar:
     - Page index add to mainpage with routing;